-After exploring the region and ticking off your Mornington Peninsula itinerary you will undoubtedly find yourself at the westernmost point of the entire Peninsula coastline in Point Nepean national park.
+After exploring the region and seeing the best sights on the Peninsula you will undoubtedly find yourself at the westernmost point of the entire Peninsula coastline in Point Nepean national park.

 One hour and 37 minutes from Melbourne CBD, this is the perfect day trip plan to really escape the city.

 Surrounded by the waters of Bass strait, Port Phillip bay and what’s known as ‘The heads’ (Port Phillip heads marine national park), Point Nepean is a culturally significant landscape to the Boonwurrung first nations people of Australia; having lived in the region for tens of thousands of years before european settlement.

 Point Nepean national park has been used over the centuries as an important Quarantine station for ships arriving onto the shores of Victoria as well as a World War gun placement and defensive fortification.